 Developmental Disabilities are severe disabilities, originating any time from birth through age 21, that are expected to last a lifetime.
 Developmental disabilities may be cognitive, physical, or a combination of both.
 While not always visible, these disabilities can result in serious limitations in everyday activities of life, including self-care, communication, learning, mobility, or being able to work or live independently.
 Such disabilities may require a combination of specialized, interdisciplinary, or generic services, and assistance for an extended duration.

 With great regret, the Consumer Involvement Fund and Professional Development Fund must be suspended until further notice.
-This action is necessary as the Council has not received final notification of its FFY 2013 allocation, and because we remain concerned about funding cuts to our program.
 This was a difficult decision for the Council to make – and we hope you will watch our website for more information.
 We will reinstate the funds at our first opportunity.
 Thank you.